Antoine Bethea

-Antoine Akeem Bethea (/bəˈθeɪ/; born July 27, 1984) is a former American football safety who played in the National Football League (NFL) for 14 seasons.
-He played college football for Howard and was drafted by the Indianapolis Colts in the sixth round of the 2006 NFL Draft.
-Bethea also played for the San Francisco 49ers, Arizona Cardinals and New York Giants.
+Antoine Akeem Bethea (/bəˈθeɪ/; born July 27, 1984) is an American former professional football player who was a safety for 14 seasons in the National Football League (NFL).
+He played college football for the Howard Bison and was selected by the Indianapolis Colts in the sixth round of the 2006 NFL draft.
+Bethea also played for the San Francisco 49ers, Arizona Cardinals, and New York Giants.
 He was selected for the Pro Bowl three times and won Super Bowl XLI as a member of the Colts, beating the Chicago Bears.

 College career

 Bethea attended Howard University, where he majored in administration of justice, and played for the Howard Bison football team.
 He started 31 of 37 games at safety.
 His freshman year, he saw action in five games as a backup in the secondary collecting 13 total tackles.
 He would have a career-best 109 total tackles his sophomore year while seeing action as a starter in 10 of 11 games that year.
 That year, he had three games where he tallied 13 tackles and another game against Bethune-Cookman where he made 14 tackles.
 He ended that year also adding one sack, three forced fumbles, two fumble recoveries, six pass deflections and a blocked kick.

 He would record three interceptions his junior year, along with two sacks, four forced fumbles and eight pass deflections in 11 starts.
 Ending the year with 99 total tackles and two sacks, Bethea would earn All-Mid-Eastern Conference honors and selection to the American Urban Radio Network Sheridan Broadcasting Network Black College All-American Team joining the likes of NFL greats such as former Houston Oilers/Tennessee Titans quarterback and NFL MVP Steve McNair and NFL tight end, Shannon Sharpe.
 He would earn these honors three years in a row.

 Bethea would continue his success in his senior season, collecting 88 tackles, six passes defensed and a career-high four interceptions in 10 games.
 This would mark the third straight year he would lead his team in tackles.
 His senior season performance would earn him 1st-Team All-America honors from the NFL Draft Report.

 As a three-year starter at Howard, Bethea made 309 stops that included 187 solo tackles and twelve for a loss, seven forced fumbles, two fumble recoveries, 18 passes defensed and seven interceptions.
 He also returned two recoveries for a touchdown: one coming on a blocked kick and the other on a fumble recovery, both returned 26 yards.